dmind-gmbh/extension-cookieman/README.md

 >
 > "cookie_http": an HTTP cookie
 >
-> You can add your own types by adding a localization string "type.‹you type key›"
+> You can add your own types by adding a localization string "type.‹your type key›"

 #### *trackingObjects*.*‹tracking object key›*.*show*.*‹tracking item key›*.*provider*: String
 > the provider, e.g. Google